divakarvi/divakarvi.github.io/bk-spca/fixes.md

 * page 131: "lu decomposition" --> "LU decomposition."

-* page 237: "time to issuing a load/store instruction that triggers a DRAM access and its complection" --> replace "to" with "between."
+* page 237: "time to issuing a load/store instruction that triggers a DRAM access and its completion" --> replace "to" with "between."

 * page 272: "The measurements in the first two rows are not valid." ---> omit, sentence should not be here.